EventStore/documentation/docs/tutorials/HTTP_Connector.md

 Transfer-Encoding: chunked
 ```

-### **Step 3: Check the connector status (optional)**
+### **Step 3: Check the connector status**

-Now that you’ve created a connector you can check the status of the connector and its settings.
-This is useful for troubleshooting purposes.
+Now that you’ve created a connector, you can check its status and settings.
+This process is useful for troubleshooting purposes.

 #### **Step 3.1: Create a file named `status.sh`**